openstack-archive/tripleo-heat-templates/docker/services/README.rst

        used along with this manifest to generate a config directory for this container.

- * docker_puppet_tasks: This section provides data to drive the container-puppet.py tool directly.
+ * container_puppet_tasks: This section provides data to drive the docker-puppet.py tool directly.
 The task is executed only once within the cluster (not on each node) and is useful for several puppet snippets we require for initialization of things like keystone endpoints, database users, etc. See container-puppet.py